 Another great application of this type of technology involves copyright and usage.
 Because blockchains are public, unalterable ledgers, an artist could see when, where and how their music is being used.
 By tagging each track with a marker, each transaction (i.e. when its bought and used) could be recorded on the blockchain and, in turn, monitored.
 This would enable aspiring artists to avoid the common problem of having their music used without their permission.

-In practice, there is a long way to go before blockchain and cryptocurrencies are common in the music industry.
+In practice, there is a long way to go before blockchain and cryptocurrencies are common in the music industry but they are getting used in many online casino webistes as suggested by http://idwinner.com.
 However, the seeds have already been planted and, if they’re able to grow, it could give new artists more control over their content and, therefore, the ability to make it on their own.